"Quality Outdoor Living Since 1995"

 Most manufacturers warranty polycarbonate panels for 10–15 years against yellowing and breakage.
 In practice, the functional lifespan in the Okanagan tends to be on the shorter end of that range.
 By year 8–10, yellowing is usually visible.
 By year 12–15, most homeowners are ready to replace.

-When you frame it as cost-per-year, polycarbonate is actually the most expensive option over time.
+When you look at the full lifespan, polycarbonate is often the most expensive option over time.
 You pay less upfront, but you pay more often.

 Maintenance Tips for Polycarbonate Covers